Giuseppez00/University-Projects/FLEXIBLE ASSET ALLOCATION/README.md

 Book1 → Dataset for the In-Sample analysis.

-Nome report es 3 → Report for Exercise 1.
+ES 1 Report → Report for Exercise 1.

 load("matlab_workspace"); If it does not work, upload the entire workspace directly.